allegro/allegro.tech/_posts/2015-03-24-a-flightplan-for-deployment.md

 When the artifact is ready, we can start placing it on a target server.
 For an automation of the process we used [Flightplan ✈](https://github.com/pstadler/flightplan).
-It’s a very helpful tool that allows to operate on a multiple target hosts and has a high level api for copying files over the network.
+It’s a very helpful tool that allows to operate on a multiple target hosts and has a high level API for copying files over the network.
 If you’re familiar with [Fabric](http://www.fabfile.org/), you can think of Flightplan as a Javascript clone of it.

 The steps that are required to be taken for deployment are: